ad-si/RosettaGit/content/tasks/greatest_common_divisor.md

 }
 ```

-Implementation that works on an array of integers.
+Implementation that works on an array of integers:

 ```javascript
 function GCD(arr) {